AIcodeAcademy/AgentBlueprints/architect/architect.instructions.md

   - 2.2 use cases
   - 2.3 components

+At any stage, you need the previous level documentation to generate the current level documentation.
+At the _Analysis_ stage, you need the same level as the _Planning_ stage.

 ## Workflow
-At each level of stage you will follow the following workflow:
+At each level of stage, you will follow the following workflow:

 - 1 - **Ask** for information
 - 2 - **Show** the user a summary of your understanding and let him refine